plackyhacker/plackyhacker.github.io/kernel/hevd-2.md

 rsp=00000000f6000008
 ```

 This is pointing in our user space stack.
 In the next section we will look at what we can do to defeat SMEP in our ROP chain, and `ret` to shellcode in user space.
+Don't forget to restart your target (or rollback to a snapshot) ready for the next section.

 ## Disabling SMEP